terreng/simple-web-server/website/src/docs/plugins.md

     {
       "id": "header",
       "name": "Add custom header",
-      "description": "Enable this option to add a custom header to each response", "type": "bool",
+      "description": "Enable this option to add a custom header to each response.", "type": "bool",
       "default": false
     }